How to#

 ['Bread', 'Biscuits', 'Coffee']

-We can add to our list by appending to it:
+You can insert an element to the end of a list by appending to it:

 basket.append("Tea")